 Yahoo gave no official explanation for Thompson’s departure, but it was clearly tied to inaccuracies on Thompson’s biography on the company’s website and in documents filed with the Securities and Exchange Commission.
 The bio listed two degrees - accounting and computer science - from Stonehill College in Easton.
 Loeb discovered Thompson never got a computer science degree and exposed the fabrication May 3.

-Yahoo hired Thompson, the former head of eBay’s PayPal, in January to orchestrate a reversal.
-Though, Yahoo is one of the Internet’s most-visited websites, the company has struggled to grow in face of competition from the likes of Google and Facebook.
+Yahoo hired Thompson, the former head of eBay’s PayPal unit, in January to orchestrate a reversal.
+Yahoo is one of the most-visited websites but has struggled to grow in the face of competition from Google and Facebook.
 Thompson took the helm as Yahoo’s fourth chief executive in less than five years.

 His abrupt exit after just four months came as part of the latest shake-up on Yahoo’s board of directors, which has been in flux for months.